MakeSchool-Tutorials/ecommerce-tutorial/P05-Displaying-Moods/content.md

 > [action]
 >
-> At this point, our for loop should create image, description, price and 'Add to Cart' button for each mood in the data array.
+> At this point, our for loop should create image, description, price and an 'Add to Cart' button for each mood in the data array.
 Make sure it matches the following:
 >
 ```js
 for (let i=0; i<data.length; ++i) {